nickc1/nickc1.github.io/skCCM.md

 # Explanation

-The workflow for convergent cross mapping has three steps:
+The workflow for convergent cross mapping is as follows:

 1. Calculate the mutual information of both time series to find the appropriate lag value
 3. Embed the time series using the calculated lag and best embedding dimension